Extreme Winter Sports That Michigan Does Best

 2. Ice Luge

-On the shores of Lake Michigan, the Muskegon Winter Sports Complex offers ice luge for mere mortals who’d like to pretend to be Olympians.
+On the shores of Lake Michigan, the Muskegon Luge Adventure Sports Park (formerly known as the Muskegon Winter Sports Complex) offers ice luge for mere mortals who’d like to pretend to be Olympians.
 Not to be confused with the bobsled, the ice luge is flat with two steel runners; it’s built for riders to recline on their backs and steer with their legs and shoulders.
-One of only four luge tracks in the U.S., the Sport Complex’s track welcomes the general public and provides a rare opportunity to try this sport.
+One of only four luge tracks in the U.S., the Sports Park’s track welcomes the general public and provides a rare opportunity to try this sport.
 The experience is exhilarating as riders hurtle feet-first down the 850-foot track, reaching speeds up to 30 mph (Olympic athletes reach speeds of 80 to 90 mph).

 4. Ice Sailing